rootisgod/MultiManage/README.md

  - Allow resizing of existing instances
  - Allow the user to choose the network the instance uses
  - Maybe some predefined cloud init templates/software features to choose (docker, snapd etc...)
- - Transfer file dialog window to simplify
+ - Transfer file dialog window to simplify moving files to and from an instance